 Because the Hurricane is cast as a single unit, cleanup is extremely simple.
 The entire unit can be washed in the dishwasher.
 Simply remove the spout and screen and extract the pulp, then wash and dry all moving parts.

 It should be noted that this juicer is best used for wheat grass.
-Tough, fibrous vegetables will not pass easily through this tool, and many vegetables like celery may wrap around the auger.
+Tough, fibrous vegetables will not pass easily through this model, and many vegetables like celery may wrap around the auger.

-If you would like to juice carrots, apples or other fibrous produce, an electric juicer may be more effective for you.
+If you would like to juice apples, carrots or other fibrous produce, an electric juicer may be more effective for you.

 - The Z-510 cranks easily and juices greens beautifully.

 - This masticating juicer can handle greens as well as small chunks of fibrous produce.

 - This juicer travels easily and weighs less than four pounds.

 - While the Z-510 claims to have an effective counter clamp, it’s not visible on the packaging.

 - There are metal components that need to work against gears formed in plastic, so parts of this tool may strip out over time.